Please support our work with a fiscal year-end gift. Thank you!

 You must reapply for financial aid each year.

-• The entire application was due on March 1, 2024, including the Hebrew College 2024-2025 Application for Financial Aid and the student’s Free Application for Federal Student Aid (FAFSA).
-(See links and FAFSA qualifications below.)
+• The entire application for the 2025-2026 academic year is due on March 3, 2025, including the Hebrew College Application for Financial Aid, and the Free Application for Federal Student Aid (FAFSA).
+See links and FAFSA qualifications below.

-• Applications received after the March 1 deadline will still be considered, but there may be less money available for distribution.
+• Applications received after the March 3 deadline are still considered, but there may be less institutional award money available for distribution.

 • We cannot base any financial aid decisions on incomplete applications.